-AI on the Defense: Security that Can Keep Pace
+AI on the Defense: Security That Can Keep Pace

-But don’t underestimate your defense—something many organizations already admit hasn’t kept pace with the complexity of their IT environments.
+Don’t underestimate your defense—something many organizations already admit hasn’t kept pace with the complexity of their IT environments.
 Here’s where AI adds another layer of support.

+AI- and AIOps-enabled workflows can help security teams recover faster, which can reduce costs incurred.
 Full backups and snapshots on autopilot keep accurate, up-to-date backups on standby.
 Once you kick into recovery mode, automated workflows can manage some of the time-consuming tasks associated with triage, investigation, and containment processes.
 High-speed forensic analysis can locate indicators of compromise so you can restore backups that are clean.

 AI can also help fortify one of the weakest links in the defensive security chain: ineffective passwords.
 By automating the enforcement of better passwords and more frequent password updates—privately and securely—AI-powered password managers can reduce attacks at this often overlooked level.

-- According to the 2021 ITDM Thought Leadership Research report from Pure Storage and Bredin, 67% of IT decision makers said that data security and compliance are the biggest risks to building a digital business.
+According to the 2021 ITDM Thought Leadership Research report from Pure Storage and Bredin, 67% of IT decision makers said that data security and compliance are the biggest risks to building a digital business.